 Rumanians!
 During the last few days the question of Transylvania has been reopened, and it has come to fighting between Rumanians and Hungarians.
 You must realise that this problem is painful to us – and particularly to us who never lost faith in the nationalist front and are carrying on the struggle against Bolshevism.
 But this Rumanian-Hungarian conflict at this time serves neither of the two parties, only the Judeo-Bolshevik plans.
 Their primary intention is for the Nationalist forces to exhaust each other so that the Bolsheviks can more easily penetrate into the heart of Europe and instal [sic] the Communist regime more speedily in the countries they have entered.
 Rumanians!
 Refuse to be deceived by current events.
 There is a peril which at this moment overshadows all territorial problems, for it threatens our people’s very life.
 It is Judeo-Bolshevism.
 World Jewry takes advantage of this sacred problem of our people solely as a means of agitation in its own interests. … In the new Europe of tomorrow, the problem of nationalities will be settled by Adolf Hitler in a spirit of justice and in accordance with the sacrifices which every nation has made for the sake of the final victory of the new world.
 Rumanians!
 Retain your calm and dignity.
 Refuse to be diverted from the main problem of this hour, the Judeo-Bolshevik menace, and concentrate all your energies and fighting spirit in this direction alone.

 At this point Sima was in Vienna, and as the Third Reich collapsed he was able to find his way to Madrid, where he lived until 1993, penning anti-communist and Legionary tirades.
-The title of the monitor’s report suggests that in September 1944 the situation was still sufficiently in flux for the BBC to refer to Sima as a representative of the enemy-controlled “Rumanian national government”.
+The title of the monitor’s report suggests that in September 1944 the situation was still sufficiently in flux for the BBC to refer to Sima as a representative of the enemy-controlled “Rumanian national government”; since Sima was regarded by the Nazis as the head of a puppet “government-in-exile” this designation was understandable.

 Yet in reality, given the Soviet advance, there was no likelihood of a fascist revival in Romania.
 Rather, the first broadcasts after 23 August were designed to show that the new King was trying to negotiate a path between the Western Allies and the Soviets.
 He wanted to win time to hold free elections, keeping the Allies to their word as given at Yalta.
 Yet this shaky state of affairs stood no chance in the face of the Soviet determination to control Romania.
-The new realities soon became entrenched and b autumn 1944 the Romanian press was celebrating more forcefully the newfound friendship between the Romanians and the Soviets on the one hand and the rallying round King Mihai on the other.
+The new realities soon became entrenched and by autumn 1944 the Romanian press was celebrating more forcefully the newfound friendship between the Romanians and the Soviets on the one hand and the rallying round King Mihai on the other.
 Later such broadcasts were designed to channel nationalist sentiment in a pro-Soviet direction, but as the following report indicates, whilst Sănătescu was still head of government the press was advertising the attempt, by defending the King, of keeping Romania from total subordination to the Soviet Union:

 King Michael’s Birthday.
 All Rumania celebrates to-day the anniversary of King Michael’s birth.
 The Rumanian nation rallies round the King whose fate is bound with it for ever.
 [Reference to 23rd August, “which brought about a decisive change in Rumania’s destiny.”]
 King Michael is a King of justice, and on today’s anniversary the Rumanian people expresses faith in him.
 (Rumanian national anthem.)
 The Rumanian premier, Gen. Constantin Sanatescu, today sent a telegram of greetings to King Michael in the name of the Government expressing its unshakeable faith and devotion.